fish-fiend/homemade-cgm-analysis/README.md

 ### TEST DATA
-  gfournier.shinyapps.io/cgm-analysis-longterm/
-  Here's a link to the website ^^^ [clarity_1023_0120.xlsx](https://github.com/user-attachments/files/17535653/clarity_1023_0120.xlsx) ...
+  gfournier.shinyapps.io/cgm-analysis-longterm/ < here's a link to the website [clarity_1023_0120.xlsx](https://github.com/user-attachments/files/17535653/clarity_1023_0120.xlsx) ...
   [clarity_export_90.xlsx](https://github.com/user-attachments/files/17535655/clarity_export_90.xlsx)
-  And you need to upload data for the graphics to render so here's some ^^^
+  < and you need to upload data for the graphics to render so here's some
 <br></br>

 ### MOST PRESSING (and hardest to solve) ISSUE — FIXED ☑️